RyanFrantz/ryanfrantz.github.io/_posts/2019-10-09-designing-alerts-to-direct-attention.md

 If an alert requires your attention, it should include information -- text, visuals, audio (if appropriate) -- that helps you mentally move from what you were doing to addressing the alert.
-Just as important, though less often described, that information may also help you determine that you do not need to give an alert your attention or, perhaps, that action can be delayed.
+Just as important, though less often described, that information may also help you determine that you do **not** need to give an alert your attention or, perhaps, that action can be delayed.

-This information supports a "joint cognitive system property" called **preattentive reference** that "includes partial information on what the attention directing signal is referring to, so that the observer can pick up **whether the interrupt signal warrants a shift in attention**."
-(Woods;
+This context supports a joint cognitive system property called **preattentive reference** that "includes partial information on what the attention directing signal is referring to, so that the observer can pick up **whether the interrupt signal warrants a shift in attention**."
+(Woods; emphasis mine)
-emphasis mine)

 ### Initiation